DeepCodeTech/Weather-App/README.md

 1. Search: Enter the name of the city for which you want to see the weather information in the input field.
 2. Current Weather: View the current weather details including temperature, humidity, and wind speed.
 3. 5-Day Forecast: See a detailed 5-day forecast with high/low temperatures and weather icons.
-4. Favorites: Add cities to your favorites list for quick access.
 5. Location-based Weather: Allow the app to access your location to automatically fetch weather data for your town or city.
 6. Responsive Design: The app adapts to mobile, tablet, and desktop screens.
 7. Celsius/Fahrenheit Toggle: Switch between Celsius and Fahrenheit temperature units.